 Your scholarships, grants, loans, and payment plan will be credited to your Hamilton account.
+Students receiving financial aid should forward any invoices directly to the Hamilton Financial Aid Office.
 The tuition and other costs (i.e., room) that are billed by your program will appear on your Hamilton account as well.
 For non-Hamilton programs, please note that payments on your bill will appear as "Off-Campus Programs Tuition" (for tuition) and "Disbursement" (for room or other billed items).

 Please contact Diane Barrett (email@example.com, 315-859-4395) with additional questions relating to financial aid.

 Access the Off-Campus Study website for general information about international and domestic programs.